eRecht24/rechtstexte-sdk/docs/services/update_client.md

 ```
 Both ways will work the same way.
 However, we recommend using our model, since it validates that only valid data will be handed over to the api client.
+**Note: You always have to specify a valid `client_id`.
+All Other attributes are optional.
+Only given data will be updated.
+Data other than that will stay untouched.
+Even using our model.**

 ### Execute service
 With the help of our `$apiClient` and `$data` we are now able to initialize and execute our service.